-Research at ACES comprises a wide variety of studies, ranging from determining which substances and how much of these substances are present in a given sample to understanding and finding solutions to environmental problems caused by anthropogenic influences on the natural environment.
-ACES offers PhD work within atmospheric science, (eco)toxicology, organic and inorganic environmental contaminant studies, biogeochemical studies, and includes field, analytical, and/or modelling approaches.
-Please browse our see research pages for more information on our research topics and projects.
+Research at The Department of Environmental Science comprises a wide variety of studies, ranging from determining which substances and how much of these substances are present in a given sample to understanding and finding solutions to environmental problems caused by anthropogenic influences on the natural environment.
+The Department of Environmental Science offers PhD work within atmospheric science, (eco)toxicology, organic and inorganic environmental contaminant studies, biogeochemical studies, and includes field, analytical, and/or modelling approaches.
+Please browse our research pages for more information on our research topics and projects.

-Positions are limited and announced on the ACES web page four times per year (August, October, January and April) under Job opportunities.
+Positions are limited and announced on the The Department of Environmental Science web page four times per year (April, June, October and December) under Job opportunities.
 Contacts and instructions for how to apply are included in the announcements.

 Qualifications / Entrance requirements

-To be eligible for the PhD in Applied Environmental Science, the applicant must have at least four years of full-time university studies, or equivalent, with a major in one of the natural sciences and at least 60 ECTS at the advanced level (second cycle), including at least 30 ECTS in an independent thesis project.
+To be eligible for the PhD in Environmental Science, the applicant must have at least four years of full-time university studies, or equivalent, with a major in one of the natural sciences and at least 60 ECTS at the advanced level (second cycle), including at least 30 ECTS in an independent thesis project.